Download the manifest file for the array from the Product Files page of the BeadChip support pages.

 If you use at least 250–1000 ng DNA for the bisulfite conversion, requantification is not necessary.
 It is critical to quantify the input DNA concentration with PicoGreen to make sure that you add sufficient DNA to the bisulfite conversion reaction.
-Bisulfite conversion renders DNA less complementary, therefore much of the DNA are denatured and more difficult to quantitate accurately.
+Bisulfite conversion renders DNA less complementary.
+Therefore, much of the DNA is denatured and more difficult to quantitate accurately.

 Illumina has not extensively tested any of the commercially available standards, and does not currently recommend any of them.
 In-house, Illumina uses standards generated in our own laboratory.
 Our methods for generating the standards are described in the following article:

 LIMS support is available for the Infinium MethylationEPIC BeadChip and the Infinium Mouse Methylation BeadChip.

 The GenomeStudio Methylation Module extracts beta values and provides clustering and normalization for Infinium MethylationEPIC array data.
 In addition, there are many freeware applications in Bioconductor, such as chAMP and RnBeads, which provide enhanced normalization and visualization options.
 Illumina does not support these freeware solutions directly.